yli302/HTTP-Client-Server/README.md

 - Designed and implemented key-value store and alias on server.
 - Analyzed and implemented basic HTTP request methods, and HTTP status codes.

-##
+## helpful documents
-Design Documents have detail information.
+Design Documents have detail design information.